SamCFarrell/Joint-Savings-Account/README.md

 * The completed Solidity `JointSavings` smart contract.

-* A folder named `Execution_Results` that contains at least eight images.
+* A Markdown file named `Execution_Results` that contains at least eight images.
 These images should confirm that the deposit and withdrawal transactions, which are designed to test the `JointSavings` functionality in the JavaScript VM, worked as expected.

 ## Instructions